Bayesian Nonparametric Inference in Elliptic PDEs: Convergence Rates and Implementation: Materials and Methods

-with $H^\alpha(\Ocal)$ the usual Sobolev space (of regularity $\alpha$) and $\nu(x), \ x\in\partial\Ocal$, the unit normal vector.
-Assuming that the source term $s$ in \eqref{Eq:EllipticPDE} is fixed and smooth, and taking (without loss of generality) homogeneous Dirichlet boundary conditions $b\equiv 0$, the Schauder theory for elliptic PDEs (e.g.~Theorem 6.14 in \cite{E10}) implies that for each $f\in \Fcal_{\alpha,f_{\textnormal{min}}}$ there exists a unique classical solution $G(f) \in C(\overline\Ocal)\cap C^{1+\alpha}(\Ocal)$ to the elliptic PDE \eqref{Eq:EllipticPDE}.
-We then assume data $\{(Y_i,X_i)\}_{i=1}^n$ arising as in eq.~\eqref{Eq:Obs} for some unknown $f\in \Fcal_{\alpha,f_{\textnormal{min}}}$, with independent and identically distributed (i.i.d.) random design variables $X_1,\dots,X_n$ following the uniform distribution on $\Ocal$.
-Throughout, we regard the noise level $\sigma>0$ in \eqref{Eq:Obs} as fixed and known; in practical applications it may often be replaced by an estimate (e.g.~the sample variance).
-In view of the i.i.d.~standard normal assumption on the noise variables $W_1,\dots,W_n$ in \eqref{Eq:Obs}, the random vectors $\{(Y_i,X_i)\}_{i=1}^n\sim P^{(n)}_f$ have joint probability density function in product form,
+with $H^\alpha(\Ocal)$ as the usual Sobolev space of regularity $\alpha$ and $\nu(x), \ x\in\partial\Ocal$, the~unit normal vector.
+Assuming that the source term $s$ in \eqref{Eq:EllipticPDE} is fixed and smooth, and~taking (without loss of generality) homogeneous Dirichlet boundary conditions $b\equiv 0$, the~Schauder theory for elliptic PDEs (e.g.,~Theorem 6.14 in~\cite{E10}) implies that for each $f\in \Fcal_{\alpha,f_{\textnormal{min}}}$, there exists a unique classical solution $G(f) \in C(\overline\Ocal)\cap C^{1+\alpha}(\Ocal)$ to the elliptic PDE \eqref{Eq:EllipticPDE}.
+We then assume data $\{(Y_i,X_i)\}_{i=1}^n$ arising as in Equation~\eqref{Eq:Obs} for some unknown $f\in \Fcal_{\alpha,f_{\textnormal{min}}}$, with~independent and identically distributed (i.i.d.) random design variables $X_1,\dots,X_n$ following the uniform distribution on $\Ocal$.
+Throughout, we regard the noise level $\sigma>0$ in \eqref{Eq:Obs} as fixed and known; in practice, it may often be replaced by an estimate (cf.~Section \ref{Sec:Discussion}).
+In~view of the i.i.d.~standard normal assumption on the noise variables $W_1,\dots,W_n$ in \eqref{Eq:Obs}, the~random vectors $\{(Y_i,X_i)\}_{i=1}^n\sim P^{(n)}_f$ have joint probability density function in product form,

-Accordingly, the log-likelihood is seen to be equal to, up to an additive constant, the negative least-square functional
+Accordingly, the~log-likelihood is seen to be equal to, up~to an additive constant, the~negative least-square functional

-In a recent paper by Giordano and Nickl \cite{GN20}, posterior consistency and convergence rates for the conditional mean estimator have been established for nonparametric Bayesian procedures based on a large class of Gaussian process priors.
-To incorporate the shape constraints in the parameter space $\Fcal_{\alpha,f_{\textnormal{min}}}$, \cite{GN20} employed the parametrisation
+In a recent paper by Giordano and Nickl~\cite{GN20}, posterior consistency and convergence rates for the conditional mean estimator have been established for nonparametric Bayesian procedures based on Gaussian process priors.
+To~incorporate the shape constraints in the parameter space $\Fcal_{\alpha,f_{\textnormal{min}}}$, ref.~\cite{GN20} employed the parametrisation